Usability advocates and security people have opposite goals that create a fundamental conflict:

 In reality, passwords that comply with the above list of "security-enhancing" principles lead to one outcome: Users write down their passwords.
 Take a walk around any office in the world and you can collect as many passwords as you like by

-searching the user's hard disk for the file that inevitably contains all required passwords in one conveniently machine-readable spot.
+- searching the user's hard drive for the file that inevitably contains all required passwords in one conveniently machine-readable spot.

 Higher Security Through Realistic Design